 Step 2: Turn Off the Water Supply

 To prevent accidents and ensure a dry working area, locate the isolation valve beneath the sink and turn off the water supply.
-Cutting off the water flow before proceeding with the repair is essential.
+It is essential to cut off the water flow before proceeding with the repair.

 Step 3: Disassemble the Tap

 Using your shifting wrench or screwdriver, carefully remove the tap handle by loosening the tap button, screws, or retaining nuts.
-Once the handle is removed, you will have access to the tap bonnet and internal components of the tap.
+Once the handle is removed, you can access the tap bonnet and internal components.

 Step 4: Inspect and Replace the Washer and Jumper Valve